 The Communication program gives students an informed understanding of how people create meaning.

-Bachelor of Science in Communication students learn proficiency in persuasion, critical analysis, and oral, written, and visual literacy, while becoming aware of how communication—theoretically and practically—creates individual and collective cultural realities and informs citizenship.
+The Communication major gives students an informed understanding of how people create meaning.
+Students learn proficiency in persuasion, critical analysis, and oral, written, and visual literacy, while becoming aware of how communication—theoretically and practically—creates individual and collective cultural realities and informs citizenship.

 Clubs & Organizations – Communication Program

 The National Communication Association advances Communication as the discipline that studies all forms, modes, media, and consequences of communication through humanistic, social scientific, and aesthetic inquiry.

 NCA serves the scholars, teachers, and practitioners who are its members by enabling and supporting their professional interests in research and teaching.
 Dedicated to fostering and promoting free and ethical communication, NCA promotes the widespread appreciation of the importance of communication in public and private life, the application of competent communication to improve the quality of human life and relationships, and the use of knowledge about communication to solve human problems.

 Study Abroad Opportunities – Communication Programs

 Finlandia believes it is important for the student to be exposed to the world.
 By fostering exchange relations with foreign learning institutions we are able to bring experts from around the world to teach on campus and offer students the opportunity to attend college overseas while pursuing their bachelor’s in communication.

 What you will learn